Metalloprotein Research Laboratory in San Antonio

 Principal Investigator: Aimin Liu (Feradical), Ph.D., Professor of Chemistry & Lutcher Brown Distinguished Chair in Biochemistry

-RESEARCH INTEREST: Amino Acid Oxidation, Metabolism, and Redox Biology
+RESEARCH INTEREST: Amino Acid Innovation: Metabolism, Biosynthesis, and Protein-Derived Cofactor

 A BRIEF ACCOUNT OF OUR RESEARCH ACCOMPLISHMENT